Tropical Storm Cindy (1993): Meteorological history

 The origins of Tropical Storm Cindy can be traced to a tropical wave that departed the western coast of Africa on August 8, 1993.
-Over the following days, the wave tracked steadily west-northwestward across the tropical Atlantic while retaining a distinct cloud pattern on satellite images.
+Over the following days, the wave tracked steadily west-northwestward across the tropical Atlantic, maintaining a distinct cloud pattern on satellite imagery.
 Although data from a reconnaissance aircraft mission on August 13 indicated that the system lacked a defined wind circulation, a second mission at 12:00 UTC the next day revealed an improvement in its structure at the lower levels of the atmosphere.
 The National Hurricane Center (NHC) thus classified the system as a tropical depression—a tropical cyclone with sustained winds of less than 39 mph—and initiated public advisories on it soon thereafter.

-Steered by a mid- to low-level wind flow, the depression continued west-northwest toward Martinique, decelerating in reaction to the island's northern mountain range.
-Satellite images on the afternoon of August 14 showed the development of a central dense overcast, as greater atmospheric turbulence over the rugged terrain amplified the cyclone's convection; the next reconnaissance flight revealed that wind speeds near the center had increased to gale force.
+Steered by mid- to low-level winds, the depression continued west-northwest toward Martinique and slowed as it encountered the island's northern mountain range.
+By the afternoon of August 14, satellite imagery showed a developing central dense overcast, likely enhanced by greater turbulence over the rugged terrain; the next reconnaissance flight revealed that wind speeds near the center had increased to gale force.
 Based on these observations, the NHC upgraded the depression to Tropical Storm Cindy around 18:00 UTC, at which time the cyclone was located over Martinique with winds of 40 mph (65 km).
-Although Cindy briefly developed a favorable outflow, its upper-level structure debilitated after it moved away from the Lesser Antilles, impeding further development.
-Over the course of August 15, Cindy's cloud pattern remained disorganized due to unfavorable wind shear; the center of circulation became ill-defined, with the strongest thunderstorms confined to the eastern portion of the cyclone.
-Despite the unfavorable conditions, the storm managed to strengthen marginally on August 16, attaining peak winds of 45 mph and a minimum pressure of 1007 mbar (hPa; 29.74 inHg), roughly 85 mi southeast of Santo Domingo.
+Although Cindy briefly developed a favorable outflow, its upper-level structure deteriorated after it moved away from the Lesser Antilles, impeding further development.
+Unfavorable wind shear throughout August 15 kept Cindy's cloud pattern disorganized; the center of circulation became ill-defined, with the strongest thunderstorms confined to the eastern portion of the cyclone.
+Despite these conditions, the storm strengthened slightly on August 16, attaining peak winds of 45 mph and a minimum pressure of 1007 mbar (hPa; 29.74 inHg), roughly 85 mi southeast of Santo Domingo.

-Shortly after peaking in strength, Cindy began to interact with the mountains of Hispaniola.
-The high terrain disrupted its circulation, causing it to weaken to a tropical depression at 21:00 UTC on August 16.
+After peaking in strength, Cindy began to interact with the mountains of Hispaniola.
+The high terrain disrupted its circulation, causing the storm to weaken to a tropical depression at 21:00 UTC on August 16.
 The depression made landfall near Barahona, Dominican Republic, with winds of 35 mph.
-It became increasingly diffuse over land, prompting the NHC to declassify it as a tropical cyclone on August 17.
+The circulation became increasingly diffuse over land, prompting the NHC to declassify Cindy on August 17.
 The remnants proceeded inland near the border with Haiti and emerged into the Atlantic, where they spread across the Bahamas before dissipating the next day.